Scientific Thinkers is comprised of a diverse and passionate group of volunteers led by the executive board.

 Michelle Richard – Advisor

-Director of Outreach and Inclusion for the Center for Emergent Materials
+Director of Education and Outreach for the Center for Emergent Materials

 “I’m from Vine Grove, Kentucky.
 Growing up I always wanted to be a doctor, so I began school as a chemistry major.
 As I continued in school, I realized that I really enjoyed outreach and teaching chemistry, so I pursued education instead.
 Since finishing my Master’s, I’ve had the opportunity to work with two National Science Foundation (NSF) funded interdisciplinary science centers working with their education program.
 As my career has evolved, I’ve developed an interest in undergraduate and graduate students’ sense of belonging in their programs, and how that impacts their retention in their major, and have recently begun a Ph.D. program in Educational Psychology at OSU to further study this phenomenon.
 What I like most about OSU is the community and support that you receive across multiple departments and the opportunity for interdisciplinary collaboration.
 Scientific Thinkers is a great example of this interdisciplinary community.